 What are black widow spiders?

-The black widow spider is a species of venomous spider that lives in most counties in Tennessee.
+The black widow spider is a species of venomous spider that lives in most counties in our Middle Tennessee service area.

 They are glossy black in color and have a distinct orange or red hourglass shape on their bellies.

 Females can be 1 ½ inches around with their legs fully extended and have eight eyes arranged in two rows of four.

 Males are considered harmless and are about half the size of females; they also have red or yellow spots or bands on their sides or back.

 Black widow spiders are a venomous spider species and their bites can affect humans.
 However, it’s extremely rare to experience long-term complications or death from a black widow bite.
 Some people don’t even notice that they have been bitten right away while others identify the bite as a sharp pain.
 The severity depends on the location of the bite, how much venom was injected, and the person's individual sensitivity.
 The black widow's venom travels through the bloodstream and affects the nervous system.
 Some common symptoms include severe cramping of the back and the abdominal muscles, tremors, fever, and labored breathing.
 These symptoms typically subside within a couple of days.
 If you are bitten by a black widow spider, seek medical attention immediately and, if possible, collect and bring in the spider for identification.

 Why do I have a black widow spider problem?